jernlab/social-prediction/formr-surveys/README.md

 # Survey Explanation
+These Excel files can be uploaded to Formr to generate the surveys used in the experiment.

 ## Formatting and Updating Spreadsheets
 Column labels are all used according to the specs of the Formr Documentation here: https://formr.org/documentation#sample_survey_sheet